lawrencespring/giphy-ios-sdk-ui-example/README.md

-# giphy-ios-sdk-ui-example
+# Giphy

-Home of the GIPHY SDK is a wrapper around GiphiUISDK that has beed used in fib-ios
+A description of this package.